alvarobartt/covid-daily/README.md

 2020-05-13               60764
 ```

-All the available countries can be found at [AVAILABLE_COUNTRIES](https://github.com/alvarobartt/covid-daily-data/blob/7400dce5157e562858a9eff9dffea6694d198d32/covid_daily/constants.py#L1) and all the available char types at [AVAILABLE_CHARTS](https://github.com/alvarobartt/covid-daily-data/blob/7400dce5157e562858a9eff9dffea6694d198d32/covid_daily/constants.py#L41).
+Note that this functions lets the user change the country and the chart type from which data will be retrieved, containing different statistics.
+All the available countries can be found at [AVAILABLE_COUNTRIES](https://github.com/alvarobartt/covid-daily-data/blob/7400dce5157e562858a9eff9dffea6694d198d32/covid_daily/constants.py#L1) and all the available chart types at [AVAILABLE_CHARTS](https://github.com/alvarobartt/covid-daily-data/blob/7400dce5157e562858a9eff9dffea6694d198d32/covid_daily/constants.py#L41).

 ### Retrieve & Plot all the available charts